pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ---
-template: suggestion
+name: quantifying-efficiency
+# Quantifying 'efficiency'

+Three metrics: gas cost (in `wei`), reserved storage size (in `bytes`) & bytecode size (also measurable in `bytes`).
+Note that contract storage is statically allocated *once* at the time you deploy a contract and its size never changes thereafter, so some interfaces may give you back a single value for *'contract size'* at the time of compilation.

 ***Relative importance: gas cost > storage size > bytecode size.***

-In general, you will want to prioritise architectural decisions in that order.
+In general, you will want to prioritise architectural decisions in this order.
 Note that performance (in terms of speed) should **not** be a concern to you. *"CPU-intensive"* in this environment means on the order of sorting an array of more than 50 elements&mdash; not much horsepower at all!

-CPU-intensive operations like sorting large arrays should be placed off-chain and run by a trusted party.
-Note also that the results of such computations are easily auditable by running parallel off-chain proofing servers to verify the primary server's on-chain output/input, and can be easily managed via `Owned` contract base classes and `OwnerOnly` function modifiers.

 - Prioritise the gas cost of interacting with your contracts above all else.
 Some statisticians have claimed that a single bitcoin transaction causes as much CO<sub>2</sub> pollution as keeping a car on the road for *3 days*.
 Remember that all computation costs energy and that your effects here are amplified by the size of the network.
 - Storage and bytecode size are equivalent priorities, but storage is more under your control:
     - Be dilligent about utilising contract storage variables fully and allocating as little space as possible for dynamic arrays.
     - Learn to understand how the Solidity compiler handles your code and build up a library of optimal libraries and algorithms for common tasks.
 Use Mix or your test framework to compare bytecode sizes for contract generation.

+---
+name: a-blockchain-is-not-always-the-answer
+# A blockchain is not always the answer

+CPU-intensive operations like sorting large arrays should be placed off-chain and run by a trusted party.
+Note also that the results of such computations are easily auditable by running parallel off-chain proofing servers to verify the primary server's on-chain output/input, and can be easily managed via `Owned` contract base classes and `OwnerOnly` function modifiers (to be examined later).